apiel/adka/README.md

 }
 ```

-You can as well, use a CSS file as inline style:
+You can as well embed a CSS file:

 ```css
 /* hello.css */